Numerical treatment of annual modulation of relic neutrinos: Discussion conclusions

 \section{Discussion \& conclusions}

 We have employed numerical simulations to investigate the annual modulation of the \CNB number density on Earth caused by the Sun's gravitational potential, comparing our results with previous analytical approaches.
 Our simulation setup is depicted in fig.~\ref{fig:mod_sketch}.
 This work, alongside our previous studies \cite{Zimmer:2023jbb,Zimmer:2024max}, demonstrates the versatility and efficiency of the N-1-body method for examining C$\nu$B-related questions across various gravitational scales.
-Our key findings include: